zainh-mw/matlab-proxy/SECURITY.md

 ### **Use Token Authentication with SSL enabled**

-It is recommended to enable both `Token-Based Authentication` and `SSL` to secure your access to MATLAB via matlab-proxy.
-As an example, the following command enables access to MATLAB using HTTPS and token-based authentication
+MathWorks recommends you enable both `Token-Based Authentication` and `SSL` to secure your access to MATLAB via matlab-proxy.
+This example shows how to enable access to MATLAB using HTTPS and token-based authentication.

-For example, the following command starts the server to deliver content on `HTTPS` along with Token-Based Authentication enabled:
+The following command starts the server to deliver content over `HTTPS`, with Token-Based Authentication enabled:
 ```bash
 # Start matlab-proxy with Token-Based Authentication & SSL enabled with custom token with a value of "asdf"
 $ env MWI_SSL_CERT_FILE="/path/to/certificate.pem" MWI_SSL_KEY_FILE="/path/to/keyfile.key" MWI_ENABLE_TOKEN_AUTH=True MWI_AUTH_TOKEN=asdf matlab-proxy-app